-Chicken à la King is an easy and delicious weeknight dinner that’s fit for…well, a king.
+Chicken à la King is an easy and delicious weeknight chicken dinner that’s fit for…well, a king.

 It’s rich, creamy, and overflowing with juicy chunks of meat!

 This classic American dish dates back to the early 1900s.
 And while you’ll find plenty of different recipes, there are a few key elements.